-The Dürr Group is a world-leading provider of systems, services and products with outstanding expertise in automation and digitization/Industry 4.0.
+The Dürr Group is one of the world's leading mechanical and plant engineering firms with extensive expertise in automation and digitization/Industry 4.0.
 We supply the automotive and furniture industries as well as general industry.

 We achieve around 55% of our sales in the automotive business.
 We also supply equipment to the woodworking industry (among others furniture industry), the machinery industry, and to the chemical, pharmaceutical and printing industries.
 About 40% of our activities are in plant engineering, 60% are in the machinery industry.
 We focuse on technological niche markets and achieve high market shares of 25 to 50% worldwide.

 Production depth within the Dürr Group is relatively low.
 As a result, we can react more flexibly in an economic downturn, and has a smaller business risk than companies with a high production depth.
 The Dürr Group achieves typically high ROCE margins.
 Due to its relatively low vertical depth of production and its focus on NWC optimization, we can generate a high level of cash flow and free cash flow.
 Service business is becoming more and more significant, as it leads to recurrent and steady business.

 The Dürr Group depends on the long-term capital spending behavior of the industrial customers.
 Growth rates of around each 2-3% are expected long-term in the automotive industry and in the furniture industry as well, but a temporary downturn is visible in 2019 in both fields.
 Growth is driven by the emerging markets; with China in the lead.
 The share of the emerging markets in Dürr Group's incoming orders of 40-50% is very high.

 The “Dürr 2020” strategy is our roadmap for the Group’s development through 2020.
 We want to achieve sales of up to € 4.2 billion until 2020.